 Degrees are not necessary but they do help

-Here’s the big surprise: slightly more than half of Americans —51%— believed that you don’t need a college degree to get a well-paying job.
+Here’s the big surprise: slightly more than half of Americans —51%— believed that you don’t need a college degree or college resume to get a well-paying job.

 Members of Generation X, people ages 38 to 52, were the least likely to believe that you don’t need a degree to get a good job, while people ages 72 and above were the staunchest supporters of success without needing college.
 This backs up other government data on lower rates of matriculation.
 The U.S. Census Bureau found that in 2013, only 66% of high school graduates enrolled in college right after graduation.